itdxer/neupy/site/2016/11/12/mnist_classification.rst

     >>> mnist = datasets.fetch_mldata('MNIST original')
     >>> data, target = mnist.data, mnist.target

-I used scikit-learn to fetch the MNIST dataset, but you can do that load it in different way.
+I used scikit-learn to fetch the MNIST dataset, but you can load it in different way.

 Data doesn't have appropriate format for neural network, so we need to make simple transformation before use it.

 .. code-block:: python